arma-place/assets/sprites/README.md

 # Spritesheets

 This directory contains several subdirectories, each of which is bundled into a separate spritesheet.
-E.g. icons contained in the subdirectory `default` are bundled in the spritesheet `https://assets.arma.place/sprites/default`.
+E.g. icons contained in the subdirectory `foo` would be bundled into the spritesheet `https://assets.arma.place/sprites/foo`.

 You can read more about spritesheet in the [mapbox style specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/sprite/).